lozovyk/Woo-Mail-TD/README.md

-# Woocommerce mail details with time dependent
+# Woocommerce email details with time dependent
 I added a small change that will allow you to quickly and easily customize the body of the email that the client will receive when you receive the order.

 ### Changes